A Universal Quantum Certainty Relation for Arbitrary Number of Observables: Introduction

-In this work, we explore the lower bound of the direct sum of PDVs in the framework of majorization lattice theory.
-We utilize the property of Schur-concavity to establish a universal entropic quantum certainty relation, and we derive as well a complementarity relation for quantum coherence using the framework of majorization.
+In this paper, we propose a universal quantum certainty relation by majorization theory, which is applicable to an arbitrary set of observables and any state.
+The majorization universal quantum certainty relation shows that one cannot prepare a quantum state with probability vectors of incompatible observables spreading out arbitrarily.
+It demonstrates that quantum theory puts an intrinsic limit on the extent to which the uncertainty of incompatible observables can be simultaneously large, which is another hallmark of quantum theory.
+We utilize also the Schur-concave function to establish a universal entropic quantum certainty relation.
+It is also demonstrated that, using the vectorial measure, the uncertainty is identical to coherence for pure states and derive as well a complementarity relation for quantum coherence using the framework of majorization.

 This paper is structured as follows: In Section \ref{QM_ML}, we provide an introduction to the fundamental concepts of quantum measurement and the majorization lattice.
 The main results are presented in Section \ref{TUCR}.
 In Section \ref{CR_QS}, we illustrate the UQCR in qubit systems and discuss its advancements.
 The complementarity relation for quantum coherence is explored in Section \ref{CR_QC}.
 Finally, Section \ref{Con} gives a conclusion of this work.